Home Forensic Accountant

 Forensic Accountant Salary and Career Outlook

-According to O*Net, the demand for fraud examiners and fraud investigators is expected to grow between 10-14% between 2016 and 2026.
+According to O*Net, the demand for fraud examiners and fraud investigators is expected to grow between 5% to 8% through 2032.
 This is faster than average when compared to other careers.

 In some cases, forensic accountants are hired by the federal or state government.
 Working for the government may allow you to claim a higher salary and excellent benefits.
-The U.S. Securities and Exchange Commission offers salaries of up to $201,131 per year.
+The U.S. Securities and Exchange Commission offers salaries of up to $222,650 per year with additional pay based on location in some cases.

 Learn more about becoming a forensic accountant today.
 Contact the schools near you to find out which criminal justice program can help you meet your goals!